iaprojectg8/Data-Extraction-from-GEE/README.md

 ## Setup

-If you don't have python, you can go to the Microsoft Store and download `Python 3.11` or `Python 3.12`
+If you don't have python, you can go to the Microsoft Store and download `Python 3.11` or `Python 3.12`.
+Something else imoprtant: **In the terminal if you don't see the path of your location in the computer, it means the precedent command is not finished yet.** This is important for the virtual environment setup, because the installation of python package can be quite long.

 1. **Download ZIP**:
 Downlaod the zip version of this project.
 To do this you need to be on the [GitHub project page](https://github.com/iaprojectg8/Data-Extraction-from-GEE):